rohansharma06/Nodejs-Authentication/README.md

 * On submit user redirect to sign-in page.
 * User also can use google for sign-in.
 * User also get Welcom mail from us.
+* Google reChapcha V3 is also use here.

     ![Homepage](/assets/images/signup.JPG)